Updating Your Flooring Has Great ROI—This Option Will Outlast Carpet by Almost 100 Years

 Bring Contrast to a Small Bathroom

 Designer and stylist Justin DiPiero opted for a full-on wet room in his Brooklyn apartment.
-The thing about slate is that it stands up to water well, making it a great choice for the entire bathroom floor, in the the shower and out.
-Paired with classic white subway tile on the walls, the dark stone pairs delivers a high-impact moment in the most unexpected space.
+The thing about slate is that it stands up to water well, making it a great choice for the entire bathroom floor, in the shower and out.
+Paired with classic white subway tile on the walls, the dark stone delivers a high-impact moment in the most unexpected space.